 We would normally obtain these acids from fresh produce but due to modern intervention (pesticides, chemical water treatment, etc), we lack them in our diet.
 Shilajit contains them in perfect proportions for optimal nutrition and well-being.

 Trace minerals are another essential part of our diets that is often lacking.

 Statistics from all over the world reveal that many populations are at risk of mineral deficiency, experiencing subclinical deficiencies in elements such as magnesium, potassium, selenium, zinc, chromium and more.
 A subclinical deficiency means that you are not getting adequate amounts of a nutrient that you need, however it is not severe enough to be registered by a physician as a severe, full-blown deficiency (which can sometimes land a person in hospital).

-Living life with chronic subclinical deficiencies makes us more prone to acquiring diseases and results in poorer health in general.
-Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to strengthen our immune systems, produce enzymes or proteins, regenerate tissues, contract muscles and so on.
+Living life with chronic subclinical deficiencies makes us more prone to having a weaker immune system and results in poorer situations in general.
+Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to send cellular signals, produce enzymes or proteins and so on.

-Shilajit contains more than 80 trace minerals, all in a balanced ratio and bound together with fulvic acid, making them much easier for us to absorb.
+Shilajit contains more than 80 trace minerals, together with fulvic acid, making them much easier for us to absorb.

 How The Parts Work Together As A Whole

 While each of the components found in Shilajit are impressive when singled out, the overall result creates a substance with properties like no other found on the planet!

 The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, organic acids and C60-DBP complexes makes Mumie a truly complicated product – something only nature could have created over millions of years.